Grace Martin Harwell Senior Center

 Welcome to the Grace Martin Harwell Senior Center….here are some quick links for your ease of browsing:

-- Make sure to like our FACEBOOK page
+- Make sure to like and FOLLOW our FACEBOOK page - this is where the most up to date information is posted!

 Peterson Building, 310 West Main St., Washington, NC 27889 – use the Google Map LINK HERE to find us!